Parent's Guide to Fortnite

 • Block friend workarounds — They can play on a friend's account, at a friend's house, or create a secondary account.
 Controls only work on accounts you control.

 • Teach self-regulation — Controls restrict access.
 They don't teach your child to manage themselves.
+A University of Central Florida study of 215 parent-teen pairs found controls were "associated with teens experiencing more, not fewer, online risks."
 When controls come off, old patterns return.

 • Rebuild your connection — If gaming has already damaged your relationship, technical settings won't fix that.
 That takes conversation.